-Capitol Hill, Park Hill, Hale, and Cheesman Park are established neighborhoods near Denver Health and the VA Medical Center.
+Capitol Hill, Park Hill, Hale, and Cheesman Park are established neighborhoods near the Denver Health hospital.
 They offer a wide variety of housing options including apartments, townhomes, and single family homes.
 These neighborhoods host numerous corner stores, retail shops, and charming local restaurants.
 They also have lots of green spaces where you can go for a stroll or run.
 Cheesman Park is home to the beautiful Botanic Gardens and Park Hill has several great museums and the Denver Zoo!

 WHERE OUR RESIDENTS LIVE

 Denver is a vibrant, growing city made up of multiple diverse neighborhoods ranging from high-rise urban living to community orientated suburban options.
 As Denver continues to be a popular place to live, work and play, housing costs have been on the rise, but residents have no problem finding great places to rent or buy.
 You can reach out to any of the residents and they can answer any of your housing questions.